Poulnabrone dolmen: Origin and purpose

 Poulnabrone dolmen is located on a low circular mound measuring c.
 10 m in diameter.
 The site is east of the Poulanine and Glensleade valleys, beyond which are the rocky Baur and Poulnabrucky hills.
 From about 54 m north-east of the site the land rises into rough and uneven rocky terraces.
 The location would have been difficult of access at the time it was built, and it was probably used as a center for ritual into the Bronze Age.

 The monument may have also served as a territorial marker in the Neolithic landscape, in a position visible from all around and close to the important north-south route from Ballyvaughan Bay south to the region where Kilnaboy village now stands.
-It is possible that the local settlers erected the dolmen to delimit the northern border of their territory, and later used for burials for successive generations.
+The local settlers may have erected the dolmen to delimit the northern border of their territory, and later used it for burials for successive generations.

 Unusually for an Irish dolmen, but typical of those found in County Clare, the capstone slopes upward towards the west.